Configure Functions

 Create Functions

-3. In the bottom half of the dialog, click expand next to ELEMENTS to expand the list, and drag a function parameter from the ELEMENTS tree to the design area at the right.
-All functions are required to have at least one function parameter.
-For information about the individual function elements, see Function Elements.
+3. In the lower part of the dialog, click expand next to ELEMENTS to expand the element list.
+Drag a function parameter from the ELEMENTS tree into the design area on the right.

-• A constant element for the value 273.15
+• A constant element with the value 273.15

 • An operator element for subtracting the constant value from the value in Kelvin